 Jerry King and Arlene Nicholson maintain this site so their families, friends, and anyone else can keep up with their adventures on Mirador, a 1995 Caliber 40 Sailboat.
-They sailed from Tacoma Washington to San Diego in the autumn of 2000.
-In the spring of 2001 they sold their Puget Sound home to cruise full time on Mirador in Western Mexico.
-They returned to Puget Sound in late 2004 and kept Mirador at a dock on the Thea Foss waterway in downtown Tacoma.
+We sailed from Tacoma Washington to San Diego in the autumn of 2000.
+In the spring of 2001 we sold our Puget Sound home to cruise full time on Mirador in Western Mexico.
+We then returned to Puget Sound in late 2004 and kept Mirador at a dock on the Thea Foss waterway in downtown Tacoma.

 While sailing in Puget Sound on a rainy winter day in in early August 2010 Jerry decided it was time to take Mirador back to a sunny warm climate.
 Jerry and his two brothers, Jim and John, left Puget Sound on September 1 and arrived at Oceanside in Southern California on September 15.
 Mirador then reached her new semi-permanent home in San Diego Bay on September 18, 2010.
 You can read all about the trip and see lot's of video and still photos at #Tacoma San Diego 2010 or just scroll down the page.

 Island East, San Diego.
 Click on the thumbnails of Mirador's new home to

 see full size pictures taken from the ramp leading to Mirador's dock and from

 the parking lot looking toward San Diego.

 Mirador is currently ( Oct 2014 ) at D dock in Sunroad Marina (Sunroad Marina Homepage) on Harbor

 Island East, San Diego.
 Click on the thumbnails of Mirador's new home to see full size pictures taken from the ramp leading to Mirador's dock and from the parking lot looking toward San Diego.

 Click here to see Mirador in San Diego Harbor - a Google Earth image